-With the above components, the agent will be manually placed at fixed start locations of a sequence of m different environments, in each of which it navigates to a fixed goal, keeps identifying suboptimal behaviors, and improves upon them while preserving its past knowledge.4 The pipeline of LLfN is summarized in Algorithm 1.
+With the above components, the agent will be manually placed at fixed start locations of a sequence of m different environments, in each of which it navigates to a fixed goal, keeps identifying suboptimal behaviors, and improves upon them while preserving its past knowledge.
+The pipeline of Lifelong Learning for Navigation is summarized in Algorithm 1.